 Extremely easy to read introduction to the US Constitution by one of my favorite libertarians and the youngest judge to be appointed to the federal bench.

 Makers of the Modern Mind, by Thomas Patrick Neill (1949).

 Absolutely essential reading.
 Neill identifies eleven thinkers who define the basic assumptions and patterns underlying modern thought and, consequently, modern society.

 International Terrorism: Challenge and Response, Proceedings of the Jerusalem Conference on International Terrorism, edited by Benjamin Netanyahu (1981).

 Condemned to Devil’s Island: The Biography of an Unknown Convict, by Blair Niles (1928).

 Rhythm, Riots and Revolution, by David A. Noebel (1966).

-Dated in style and mores, Noebel nevertheless delivers telling contemporary insights into how psychological techniques discovered and developed in the Soviet Union were imported by certain factions in the US to use culture to disrupt society in ways tailor-made to specific age groups and developmental stages.
+Dated in style and mores including stuff that is offensive today, Noebel nevertheless delivers telling contemporary insights into how psychological techniques discovered and developed in the Soviet Union were imported by certain factions in the US to use culture to disrupt society in ways tailor-made to specific age groups and developmental stages.